John Frewer

-John Frewer (1 November 1883 – 7 December 1974) was an Anglican bishop in Australia.
+John Frewer CBE (1 November 1883 – 7 December 1974) was an Anglican bishop in Australia.

 Frewer was born in Fulletby, Lincolnshire.
 He was educated at The King's School, Canterbury and Lincoln Theological College.
-He was ordained in 1909 and, after being a curate in Boston, Lincolnshire, he emigrated to Australia where he became domestic chaplain to the Bishop of Bunbury - eventually becoming a canon of the diocese.
+He was ordained priest in 1909 and, after being a curate in Boston, Lincolnshire, he emigrated to Australia where he became domestic chaplain to the Bishop of Bunbury — eventually becoming a canon of the diocese.
 A member of the Brotherhood of St Boniface, he was their warden from 1919 until his ordination to the episcopate.

-He served as second Bishop of North West Australia from 1929 to 1965.
+Frewer served as second Bishop of North West Australia from 1929 to 1965.
+He retired to Perth, Western Australia and died on 7 December 1974 at Mount Lawley, Perth, and was cremated; his ashes were placed in the Cathedral of the Holy Cross, Geraldton.